Tufts-Technology-Services/bluecat-bam-tools/README.md

 Ignore the message that says "API version 25.0.0 or above."
 This is just confusing terminology.
 Their "integrity API" project has a version number which is completely unrelated to the version numbers you see in your BAM product.

 Yes, you should expect a good experience using the bluecat terraform provider.
 It's stable and officially supported.

+## To-Do

+- Find a free IP address for a CIDR subnet (done; could rename the method if  we decide upon some logical way to organize method names etc)

+- Assign IP address (create A and PTR records, internal/external/both)

+- Delete IP address (and associated records pointing at the IP), internal/external/both

+- The above imply need for creating/deleting/changing A records

+- Create / Delete "external" hosts.
+In the internal/external/both views

+- Create / Delete CNAMEs

+- (something to think about) search for unused records, like TXT and _acme-challenge records in the internal view, or no longer used.